 Examples Of Adding Price / Cost To Your Website

-- Maine Solar Solutions – A busy and growing solar installation company in Maine.
+A busy and growing solar installation company in Maine.
 With electrical prices soaring and insecurity in fuel prices, inquiries have skyrocketed, and the sales team needed help.
 The buyer’s guide and online resources were developed to give newly interested homeowners the information they needed for purchasing consideration.
 The online resources also allow sales to respond faster and with more value to new offline inquiries.
-See the Pricing answers and homeowners buyers guide here.

-- Herrick & Salsbury – A boundary survey company serving a growing residential market along the coast of Maine.
+A boundary survey company serving a growing residential market along the coast of Maine.
 A typical request for a boundary survey estimate can take a half-hour or more of the company’s time.
 Making time for estimates and doing the survey work was becoming a challenge, especially as many inquiries were from property owners without understanding boundary pricing.
 Creating an online tool to help customers get instant price ranges for their individual property needs serves the company well in two ways.
-One, it enables price-seeking customers to get information of the project cost faster.
-Two, it enables the company to spend more time with prospects with an initial idea of project costing.
+It provides instant information to buyers and saves time on estaimte requests.
 All online inquiries become part of an email list with which the company can continue communicating.
-See the Online pricing estimator with price ranges here.

-- Sandollar Spa & Pool – A hot tub, pool, and spa company in Central Maine with workforce issues that look and feel like every other company you know.
-Like you, they are dedicated to providing top-notch service and attention to their buyers and customers alike.
-But workforce challenges, growing demand, and supply chain constraints sometimes make that commitment difficult.
+A hot tub, pool, and spa company in Central Maine with workforce issues that look and feel like every other company you know.
+Workforce challenges, growing demand, and supply chain constraints sometimes make that commitment difficult.
 So they decided to provide as much information about the buyer process on their website.
 And this includes pricing, as well as the cost of ownership, maintenance considerations, and what types of hot tubs to consider.
-You can see the result of their work here.
 This content now helps sales be more efficient and helpful with new client inquiries and has become effective copy for their email marketing and social media efforts.